Unemployment: 3 Critical Job Search Tips

-When you are unemployed and looking for work, a job search can feel even more pressured-filled.
+When you are unemployed and looking for work, a job search can feel even more pressuring.
 The lack of income and feelings of insecurity make it hard to stay positive and focused on the goal of getting hired.
-We lack confidence.
 However, it doesn't have to be that way!

 Avoid Negative People At All Costs

 When looking for work, mindset is everything.
 It can be hard to stay positive.
-There's no need to make it harder on yourself by spending time with people that make your feel worse.
+There's no need to make it harder on yourself by spending time with people who make you feel worse.

-The same applies for friends and family who put you down or make you feel bad about your employment situation.
+The same applies to friends and family who put you down or make you feel bad about your employment situation.
 Stay clear of anyone who can't help you remain positive!

 Get Extremely Clear On How You Are The "Aspirin" To An Employer's "Pain"